Jashan-e-Azadi Sepaktakraw Championship From August 14: Dr. Arif - UrduPoint

 Jashan-e-Azadi Sepaktakraw Championship From August 14: Dr. Arif

-Chairman Sindh Sepaktakraw Association (SSA) Dr. Muhammad Arif Hafeez on Wednesday said that Jashan-e-Azadi Sepaktakraw Championship will be held from August 14 to 16 organized by SSA in collaboration with Sindh Olympic Association and Pakistan Sepaktakraw Federation
+Chairman Sindh Sepaktakraw Association Dr. Muhammad Arif Hafeez on Thursday said that Jashan-e-Azadi Sepaktakraw Championship will be held from August 14 to 16 organized by Sindh Sepaktakraw Association in collaboration with Sindh Olympic Association and Pakistan Sepaktakraw Federation

-KARACHI, (APP - UrduPoint / Pakistan Point News - 12th Aug, 2020 ) :Chairman Sindh Sepaktakraw Association (SSA) Dr. Muhammad Arif Hafeez on Wednesday said that Jashan-e-Azadi Sepaktakraw Championship will be held from August 14 to 16 organized by SSA in collaboration with Sindh Olympic Association and Pakistan Sepaktakraw Federation.
+KARACHI, (APP - UrduPoint / Pakistan Point News - 13th Aug, 2020 ) :Chairman Sindh Sepaktakraw Association Dr. Muhammad Arif Hafeez on Thursday said that Jashan-e-Azadi Sepaktakraw Championship will be held from August 14 to 16 organized by Sindh Sepaktakraw Association in collaboration with Sindh Olympic Association and Pakistan Sepaktakraw Federation.

 He advised players and officials to ensure maintenance of standard operating procedures as the risk of contracting coronavirus still remains high.

-Secretary General of Pakistan Sepaktakraw Federation Noshad Ahmed in the meeting said that all possible help and cooperation of the federation will be provided to Sindh Sepaktakraw Association in this regard.
+Secretary General of Pakistan Sepaktakraw Federation Noshad Ahmed in the meeting said that all possible help and cooperation of the federation will be provided to Sindh Sepaktakraw Association.